Pictured – Ginkgo Tea

 Avoid got kola during pregnancy, while taking CNS depressive drugs, and do not take in excess.

 Diffuse the oils intermittently to help improve concentration.
+Avoid in enclosed areas and around pets and small children.

 - Lavender was an effective adjunctive therapy in alleviating agitated behaviors in Chinese patients with dementia.
 From: Lin, P. W. K., Chan, W. C., Ng, B. F. L., & Lam, L. C. W. (2007).
 Efficacy of aromatherapy (Lavandula angustifolia) as an intervention for agitated behaviours in Chinese older persons with dementia: a cross‐over randomized trial.
 International journal of geriatric psychiatry, 22(5), 405-410.